vfiftyfive/StatefulSets-devops-playground/main.md

  \__, | (_| |   \ V  V / (_| \__ \ |  _  |  __/ | |  __/
    /_/ \__,_|    \_/\_/ \__,_|___/ |_| |_|\___|_|  \___|
 ```
 Repeat the query.
 Every request leads to a different result.
-This is because every `Pod` backing the service VIP has a now a different message configured.
+This is because every `Pod` backing the service VIP now has a different message configured.

 In summary, while `emptyDir` provides individual storage for every `Pod` in a deployment, its lifecycle is tied to the `Pod`.
 That is, if the `Pod` stops, the volume is deleted.
 When persistent data is required, Kubernetes provides the `PersistentVolumeClaim` object.
 But remember how we define Pod configuration in a `Deployment`: we use a template.
 So unless we use `RWX` (Read/Write Multiple, aka NFS or shared storage), `PersistentVolumes` won't work well with Deployments.
 The first Pod will claim the volume, and all remaining ones will fail to start.